Copyright for Researchers and Authors - General Information

 - if you want to include your work in an online repository such as the University's Institutional Repository - ACQUIRE, or wish to publish it, it is possible that material that you were permitted to use for research or study (fair dealing) as a student, now requires you to seek permission for use before publishing or making it available online.

-- The moral rights of others need to be respected.
+- The ownership rights of others need to be respected.
 All copyright of others needs to be correctly referenced in your work.

 Understanding copyright is the first step to ensuring you do not infringe it.
 The OAKLaw Project Copyright Guide for Research Students provides more information about copyright and will assist you from the beginning of your research project.